jesuino/hello-kie-server/README.md

-# hello-kie-server
+# Hello Kie Server
 First steps with Kie Server 6.3.
+For more information see [this article](http://www.mastertheboss.com/jboss-jbpm/jbpm6/running-rules-on-wildfly-with-kie-server) on master the boss.